naiyerasif/site/content/blog/2018-10-24-network-sharing-between-different-docker-containers.md

 #### Prerequisites

-Refer [Communication within a Docker network](/blog/2018/08/05/communication-within-a-docker-network) and use the same Micronaut and Angular applications for this guide.
+Refer to [Communication within a Docker network](/blog/2018/08/05/communication-within-a-docker-network) and use the same Micronaut and Angular applications for this guide.

 ### Table of Contents